MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOOrgNewsSite.md

 # Set-SPOOrgNewsSite

 ## SYNOPSIS
-Marks a site as one of multile possible tenant's organizational news sites.
+Marks a site as one of multiple possible tenant's organizational news sites.
 Requires Global administrator or SharePoint administrator permissions.

 ## SYNTAX